Menu Close

 Very Easy Sudoku Puzzle Walkthrough

-• Each row must contain the digits 1-9, without repetitions
+• Each row must contain the digits 1–9, without repeats

-• Each column must contain the digits 1-9, no repetitions
+• Each column must contain the digits 1–9, without repeats

-• Each sub-grid must contain the digits 1-9, no repeats in the sub-grid
+• Each 3×3 box must contain the digits 1–9, without repeats

 The starting grid